The Safest Airlines in the US Ranked for 2026

 The Safest Airlines in the US

-According to recent data from AeroTime and other industry watchdogs, the landscape of safety is shifting toward data-driven prevention.
+According to recent data from AeroTime, the landscape of safety is shifting toward data-driven prevention.
 In their 2025 analysis, certain airlines were highlighted not just for lack of accidents, but for their proactive safety "DNA."

 • Alaska Airlines continues to have the most successful record as the leader of the US airlines in the international arena, often ranked as the sole US airline to make the top 10 in global rankings.